supercamel/SpinoDB/README.md

     var db = new spino.Spino(); // create the db instance db.load('data.db'); // load from disk

-    var userColl = db.getCollection("users"); // get the users collection
+    // get the users collection
-    if(userColl === undefined) { // if it does not exist, create it
+    // if the collection doesn't exist, it is created var userColl = db.getCollection("users");
-        userColl = db.addCollection('users');
-    }

     // retrieve a user called Dave
     var result = userColl.findOne('{ name: "Dave" });
     console.log(result);

     // update Dave's score to 50. if the score field does not exist, it is created. userColl.update('{ name: "Dave" }', '{"score": 50}');

 ### Collections

-db.getCollection(<collection_name>) will return either the collection or undefined if it does not exist.
+db.getCollection(<collection_name>) will return a collection, or create one if it doesn't exist

     var col = db.getCollection("users");